isMandyCoding/Learn-to-code-javascript/README.md

 - Large Companies (Google, Facebook)
 - Startups
 - Agencies
 - Pretty much anyone using web technology

+It's one of the safest languages to learn for getting a job!

 ### What can you do with JavaScript